expressjs/serve-static/README.md

 ##### setHeaders

 Function to set custom headers on response.
+Alterations to the headers need to occur synchronously.
+The function is called as `fn(res, path, stat)`, where the arguments are:

+  - `res` the response object
+  - `path` the file path that is being sent
+  - `stat` the stat object of the file that is being sent

 ## Examples